 It's not your imagination -- MGM Resorts International (formerly MGM MIRAGE) is one of the world's largest gaming firms.
 The company's properties include some of the biggest names on the Las Vegas Strip, including MGM Grand, The Mirage, and the Monte Carlo, as well as Luxor, Bellagio, Mandalay Bay, and the new T-Mobile Arena.
 MGM Resorts also owns or has a stake in other casinos in Nevada, as well as in Michigan (MGM Grand Detroit) and Mississippi (Beau Rivage).
 Internationally, it operates in China and Dubai.
 The company changed its name from MGM MIRAGE in 2010 to better reflect its family of hotel brands and its expanding global presence.

-The company has two reportable segments that are based on the regions in which it operates: wholly owned domestic resorts and MGM China.
+The company's two main reportable segments are based on the regions in which it operates: wholly-owned domestic resorts and MGM China.
 MGM China's operations consist of the MGM Macau resort and casino.
 Wholly-owned domestic resorts accounted for more than 70% of sales in fiscal 2015 while MGM China accounted for 24%.